Seedy-Zoew/GRIMOIRE/README.md

 -rough how to guide for the above programs.

 Run autosetup.sh as root, and ensure that you run the script from within the cloned GRIMOIRE directory.
 Only tested on Kali, but should in theory work on any debian system that is actively maintained by its author.
 Explicitely does not work on DragonOS

+No longer maintained due to consistent issues with rtl drivers, and DKMS. <3